Episcopal Church (United States)

 Historically, members of the Episcopal Church have played leadership roles in many aspects of American life, including politics, business, science, the arts, and education.
-About three-quarters of the signers of the Declaration of Independence were affiliated with the Episcopal Church, and over a quarter of all Presidents of the United States have been Episcopalians.
+About three-quarters of the signers of the US Declaration of Independence were affiliated with the Episcopal Church, and over a quarter of all presidents of the United States have been Episcopalians.
 Historically, Episcopalians were overrepresented among American scientific elite and Nobel Prize winners.
-Numbers of the most wealthy and affluent American families, such as Boston Brahmin, Old Philadelphians, Tidewater, and Lowcountry gentry or old money, are Episcopalians.
+Numbers of the most wealthy and affluent American families, such as the Four Hundred, Boston Brahmin, Old Philadelphians, the First Families of Virginia, Tidewater, and Lowcountry gentry or old money, are Episcopalians.
 In the late 19th and early 20th centuries, many Episcopalians were active in the Social Gospel movement.

 Since the 1960s and 1970s, the church has pursued a more liberal Christian course; there remains a wide spectrum of liberals and conservatives within the church.
 In 2015, the church's 78th triennial General Convention passed resolutions allowing the blessing of same-sex marriages and approved two official liturgies to bless such unions.
 It has opposed the death penalty and supported the civil rights movement.
-The church calls for the full legal equality of LGBT people.
+The church calls for the full legal equality of LGBT people and affirms access to abortion with no restrictions.
 In view of this trend, the conventions of four dioceses of the Episcopal Church voted in 2007 and 2008 to leave that church and to join the Anglican Church of the Southern Cone of America.
 Twelve other jurisdictions, serving an estimated 100,000 persons at that time, formed the Anglican Church in North America (ACNA) in 2008.
 The ACNA and the Episcopal Church are not in full communion with one another.